rameshvarun/RetroBoy/desktop/README.md

-# GameToy Desktop Player
+# RetroBoy Desktop Player

-To be implemented in LOVE.
+To be implemented using LuaJIT, PhysicsFS, and SDL.